dgaydukov/cert-aws/files/sa.md

 ###### Cognito
 Cognito - managed user service that add user sing-in/sign-up/management email/phone verification/2FA logic.
-User Pool - a directory with users' profiles, you can set up password strength, kind of IdP (Identity Provider) You can migrate your users into cognito, but password won't be migrated.
+* User Pool - a directory with users' profiles, you can set up password strength, kind of IdP (Identity Provider) You can migrate your users into cognito, but password won't be migrated.
 If you want to migrate them with password you need to add special logic to your app: when user signin to your app - you signin him within cognito, if user doesn't exist in cognito you sign-up him with username/password.
 Cognito also support SAML or OpenID Connect, social identity providers (such as Facebook, Twitter, Amazon) and you can also integrate your own identity provider.
-Identity Pool - temporary credentials to access aws services.
+* Identity Pool - temporary credentials to access aws services.
+If your users don't need to access aws resources, you don't need identity pool, user pool would be enough.
 You pay for MAU (monthly active users) - user who within a month made some identity operation signIn/singUp/tokenRefresh/passwordChange.
 Free tier - 50k MAU per month.